-Where associated infrastructure (pipe works) is to be installed within the Tree Protection Zone of any retained specimen, they are to be installed by hand with non-motorised machinery.
+The associated infrastructure (pipe works) to be installed within the Tree Protection Zone of retained specimen, are to be installed by hand with non-motorised machinery.
 If structural roots are found within the trench, they are to be left intact and dug around retaining this specimen's structural integrity with works to be undertaken in consultation with the project arborist.

-There will be no impact to Trees 2, 4 & 6 a minor encroachment to Tree 1, 5 & 11 will be subject to while Tree 12 will be subject to major encroachment by the proposed paving which are to be retained and protected as per AS 4970 (2009) Section 3, 3.3.3 Major Encroachments from development works within >10% of the area of the Tree Protection Zone and as per discussion points in section 14 in part B of this report.
+There will be no impact to Tree 1 & 5 with an encroachment for Tree 6 which are to be retained and protected as per AS 4970 (2009) Section 3.
+Any excavations within the Tree Protection Zone must be supervised and certified by the Project Arborist in accordance with AS4970 (2009) and as per discussion points in section 14 in part B of this report.
 Any excavations must be supervised and certified by the Project Arborist in accordance with AS4970 (2009).